" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Store in an airtight container in the refrigerator for 5 days.

-The curry tastes better the next day, the flavors continue to blend as the curry sits.
+The curry tastes better the next day, the flavors meld.

 Freeze for up to 3 months.
 Let it defrost in the fridge overnight before you heat it up again.